 Organizations will spring into action as bills and issues pop up.
 They will leverage members, supporters, and the general public to use their voices and take action.
 Regardless of whether you're actively running a campaign or not, it is essential to keep your supporters informed.
 Additionally, it is important to listen to them if they feel you should be advocating for something.

 When we talk about where grassroots advocacy campaigns are conducted, we're referring to the 3 levels of government — this often dictates the size of your potential supporter base and whom you're targeting in a campaign.

-- Local: Think city council, a school board, your mayor.
+- Local: Think city councils, school boards, and mayors.
 A common hesitation that people have about grassroots advocacy is that they think their issue isn't significant enough.
 That’s not true.
-Local grassroots advocacy sometimes becomes the most effective because the policy directly impacts every citizen's day-to-day lives in a town or county.
+Local grassroots advocacy is often the most effective because the policy directly impacts every citizen's day-to-day life in a town or county.

 - State: This is where a large volume of grassroots advocacy occurs.
 Every state has its respective legislative body, governor, attorney general, etc. Advocating at the state level requires highly engaged supporters and a well-managed campaign as the legislation moves between different committees and legislative bodies.

 - Federal: These issues are often the most daunting — reaching out to Congress, the President, or a regulatory body, and gaining traction is no easy task.
 However, with technology at your disposal, it is easy to drive grassroots action by creating scalable campaigns allowing people across the country to raise awareness and contact their respective representatives about a national issue.

 How Can You Create An Effective Grassroots Advocacy Campaign?